ollie314/workbench/docs/running.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 There are about a dozen example clients showing how to use workbench on pcaps, PEfiles, pdfs, and log files.
-We even has a simple nodes.js client (looking for node devs to pop some pull requests :).
+We even have a simple nodes.js client (looking for node devs to pop some pull requests :).

 .. raw:: html